iyulab/lm-supply/docs/API_DESIGN_GUIDELINES.md

-# LocalAI API Design Guidelines
+# LMSupply API Design Guidelines

-This document defines the API design principles and patterns for all LocalAI packages.
+This document defines the API design principles and patterns for all LMSupply packages.
-These guidelines ensure a consistent developer experience across the LocalAI family while allowing each package to express its unique characteristics.
+These guidelines ensure a consistent developer experience across the LMSupply family while allowing each package to express its unique characteristics.

 ## Design Priorities

 1. **Domain-First**: Each package's API should optimally serve its specific use case
-2. **Consistency**: Predictable patterns across the LocalAI family
+2. **Consistency**: Predictable patterns across the LMSupply family
 3. **Simplicity**: Minimal boilerplate for common operations
 4. **Flexibility**: Advanced options available without cluttering the simple path